elor/tuvero/doc/reference/errors.md

 Warning: scripts/ui/staticviewloader.js:     new View($elem); // Line 36, Pos 22
 Warning: scripts/ui/storage.js: undocumented: 'function saveKey'
 Warning: scripts/ui/storage.js: undocumented: 'function loadKey'
-Warning: scripts/ui/storage.js: Line 9, E:0110: Line too long (89 characters).
-Warning: scripts/ui/storage.js: Line 119, E:0110: Line too long (81 characters).
-Warning: scripts/ui/storage.js: line 91, col 29, Use '===' to compare with 'true'.
-Warning: scripts/ui/storage.js: line 91, col 38, Empty block.
 Warning: scripts/ui/storage.js: line 99, col 10, Don't make functions within a loop.
 Warning: scripts/ui/storage.js: line 153, col 0, Identifier 'Tab_Settings' is not in camel case.
-Warning: scripts/ui/storage.js: line 88, col 14, 'val' is defined but never used.
-Warning: scripts/ui/storage.js: line 88, col 19, 'err' is defined but never used.
-Warning: scripts/ui/storage.js: line 112, col 19, 'blob' is defined but never used.
 Warning: scripts/ui/storage.js:  #1 Bad for in variable 'key'.
-Warning: scripts/ui/storage.js:     for (key in keys) { // Line 71, Pos 12
+Warning: scripts/ui/storage.js:     for (key in keys) { // Line 72, Pos 12
 Warning: scripts/ui/storage.js:  #2 The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.
-Warning: scripts/ui/storage.js:     for (key in keys) { // Line 71, Pos 7
+Warning: scripts/ui/storage.js:     for (key in keys) { // Line 72, Pos 7
-Warning: scripts/ui/storage.js:  #3 Empty block.
-Warning: scripts/ui/storage.js:     if (savespending[key] == true) { // Line 91, Pos 38
-Warning: scripts/ui/storage.js:  #4 Don't make functions within a loop.
+Warning: scripts/ui/storage.js:  #3 Don't make functions within a loop.
 Warning: scripts/ui/storage.js:     window.setTimeout(function(mykey) { // Line 94, Pos 27
+Warning: scripts/ui/storage.js:  #4 The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.
+Warning: scripts/ui/storage.js:     for (key in keys) { // Line 91, Pos 5
 Warning: scripts/ui/storage.js:  #5 The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.
-Warning: scripts/ui/storage.js:     for (key in keys) { // Line 90, Pos 5
-Warning: scripts/ui/storage.js:  #6 Unused 'val'.
-Warning: scripts/ui/storage.js:     var key, val, err; // Line 88, Pos 14
-Warning: scripts/ui/storage.js:  #7 Unused 'err'.
-Warning: scripts/ui/storage.js:     var key, val, err; // Line 88, Pos 19
-Warning: scripts/ui/storage.js:  #8 The body of a for in should be wrapped in an if statement to filter unwanted properties from the prototype.
 Warning: scripts/ui/storage.js:     for (key in keys) { // Line 116, Pos 5
-Warning: scripts/ui/storage.js:  #9 Unused 'blob'.
-Warning: scripts/ui/storage.js:     var key, err, blob; // Line 112, Pos 19
-Warning: scripts/ui/storage.js: #10 Unexpected TODO comment.
+Warning: scripts/ui/storage.js:  #6 Unexpected TODO comment.
 Warning: scripts/ui/storage.js:     // TODO move to Blob // Line 150, Pos 5
 Warning: scripts/ui/strings.js: Line 19, E:0110: Line too long (101 characters).
 Warning: scripts/ui/strings.js: Line 20, E:0110: Line too long (92 characters).